Mini Pie Crust Shells

 Notes

-Feel free to substitute store bought pie dough for homemade.
-You will need about 300 grams to make 24 mini pie crust shells.
+This recipe uses about 300 grams of pie dough to make 24 mini pie crust shells.

 Nutrition